zju3dv/SMAP/README.md

 ## Acknowledgements
 Some CUDA codes are based on [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose).
 We also would like to thank Qing Shuai, Zhize Zhou and Zichen Tian for their help.

+## Contact
+Please open an issue or send an email to Qi Fang (fangqi19@zju.edu.cn) if you have any questions.

 ## Copyright
 This work is affliated with ZJU-SenseTime Joint Lab of 3D Vision, and its intellectual property belongs to SenseTime Group Ltd.